Code generation for MIC32 (Binary Counter)

 Connecting peripherals

-Contacts seq of blocks GPIO_INIT and PLATE_BUTTON are used exclusively for defining the sequence of functions execution, which will be received from these blocks as a result of model code generation.
-Plug-in files for working with the controller periphery and successful compilation of the code obtained from the model in the development environment - mik32_memory_map.h, pad_config.h, power_manager.h and wakeup.h are located in the directory include of the current example.
+Plug-in files for working with the controller peripherals and successfully compiling the code obtained from the model in the development environment - mik32_memory_map.h, pad_config.h, power_manager.h and wakeup.h located in the directory include the current example.
 They are connected in the block GPIO_INIT, tab Build options.
-It is not necessary to download these files and connect them to the project in the VS Code environment, as they are already contained in the corresponding PlatformIO packages if the environment is set up correctly.
+You do not need to download these files and connect them to the project in the VS Code environment, since if the environment is configured correctly, they are already contained in the corresponding PlatformIO packages.

-A detailed description of the principles of the code embedded in C Function is given in the comments to the block code.
+A detailed description of the principles of the code embedded in C Function given in the comments to the block code.

 Binary counter

-Modelling results
+Simulation results

 if "mik32_DI_DO" in [m.name for m in engee.get_all_models()]